Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-In this case, place an image of my course on Udemy in which we teach how to create our first mobile apps with Android and iOS and connect them to a Rest API.
+In this case, I placed an image of my course on Udemy in which we teach how to create our first mobile apps with Android and iOS and connect them to a Rest API.

 Modifiers on our view elements

-Here's the kicker, from our file, we can call functions with parameters which allow us to alter the style, position, and behavior of our elements; these same ones are known as modifiers since they allow us to "modify" or vary the style, position and/or behavior of our view elements that today we have seen three:
+Here comes the good part: from our file, we can call functions with parameters that allow us to alter the style, position, and behavior of our elements; these are known as modifiers since they allow "modifying" or varying the style, position and/or behavior of our view elements, of which we have seen three today:

 • Text